 China Bank's BCA of baa3 is underpinned by (1) the bank's long-standing relationships with Chinese-Filipino businesses; (2) its strong capitalization, boosted by the PHP15 billion (around $300 million) rights issuance completed in May 2017; (3) its stable asset quality, which is backed by a robust macroeconomic environment; and (4) the strong support from the bank's key shareholders, particularly the SM Group and its affiliates.
 We expect the bank to receive strong support from its key shareholders in the form of capital, funding and liquidity.

-Source: Moody’s published report (4 July 2018)
+Source: Moody’s published report (18 December 2018)